MathanKumar23/MultiTier-JenkinsCICD/README.md

 - Build the application.
 - Run SonarQube analysis.
 - Build and push the Docker image to the registry.
-- Deploy the application to AKS.
+- Deploy the application to AKS..

 ### Accessing the Application